A collaborative approach based on existing barkcloth collections

 The Hunterian and Kew collections are not evenly spread across Oceania – some regions, such as Hawai‘i and Tahiti are much better represented than others.
 However, the website has been constructed to create an overall framework and we hope it may be possible to add information on barkcloth collections in other museums and to create a more comprehensive picture.
 We include information on a range of cloth types found across Oceania but please note the list included here is not exhaustive, as it is based primarily on the cloth types represented in the two collections.

-We are still in the process of constructing the website – information on aspects of making barkcloth and on the objects in the Hunterian and Kew collections will be added soon.
 We welcome all comments, both on the content and the way it is presented.
 The information on the objects and techniques of making barkcloth represents our research to date – if you can add further information, please let us know so that we can update the records.
-We’d also welcome feedback on the way the information is presented.
+To promote further discussion, we have created an online forum for Pacific barkcloth.
+If you are interested in tapa, you are invited to join the discussion.